Sports News Summary: Technical foul: Chinese traders in online sneaker market punish NBA after HK controversy

 Following is a summary of current sports news briefs.
 Technical foul: Chinese traders in online sneaker market punish NBA after HK controversy

-Tiger Woods will write a memoir billed by the publishers as a "candid and intimate narrative of an outsize American life".
-A publication date was not given for "Back", which is the first account from 15-times major winner Woods, 43, and is being written with the full cooperation of his friends, family and inner circle.
-Bulgaria coach apologizes to England over racist chants

 Bulgaria coach Krasimir Balakov has apologized to the England team after fans taunted their black players with Nazi salutes and monkey chants during a Euro 2020 qualifier in Sofia on Monday.
 England thrashed Bulgaria 6-0 to hand the hosts their heaviest ever home defeat but the game will be remembered more for the racist incidents that led to action being temporarily stopped in the first half.
-World Cup winner Carli Lloyd keen to try NFL

-Carli Lloyd, a twice winner of the women's World Cup, said on Tuesday that she was seriously considering a future as a pro kicker in the NFL.
-"I want to try it.
-I want to put a helmet on, I want to put pads on, I want to kick with two steps.
-And then see from there," Lloyd told former player Julie Foudy on an ESPN podcast, fueling rumors that she may become the first woman to compete in the NFL.
+Raiders OT Brown accused of domestic violence, sued

+Oakland Raiders offensive lineman Trent Brown is facing a civil lawsuit from the mother of his child, who is accusing him of domestic violence.
+The woman, identified as Diorra Marzette-Sanders, said Brown "bruised, bloodied and battered" her on numerous occasions over the past two years.
+IOC plan to move Tokyo Olympic marathon to Hokkaido due to heat concerns

+The International Olympic Committee on Wednesday announced a plan to move the marathon and race walking at Tokyo 2020 to Japan's northernmost island of Hokkaido from originally planned courses in the capital due to worries about heat.
+The IOC's statement said that it is planning to move the events to Sapporo, which will mean "significantly lower temperatures for the athletes during the Olympic Games."
 LeBron addresses backlash to Hong Kong comments

 U.S. women's national team standout Megan Rapinoe said she's "optimistic" that she and her fellow players can reach an agreement in their gender discrimination suit against U.S. Soccer, but that they're also ready for a fight.
 "I'm always open, I think the team is always open for a settlement," Rapinoe told Reuters on Tuesday, a day before a Women's Sports Foundation gala at which she and her 2019 World Cup-winning squad were set to be honored.
 NHL roundup: 4-goal period pushes Leafs past Wild